 Before you can get SNAP assistance in Maryland, you may also need to register for work and/or meet other employment criteria.
 However, the exact work requirements vary depending on your age and disability status.
 In general, registering for work means that you agree to maintain a certain number of work hours, participate in job training and/or take any reasonable job offers that you receive while benefiting from the Food Supplement Program.

 In most cases, you will need to register for work if you are an able-bodied adult between 18 and 59 years of age.
 Different requirements apply if you are pregnant, have a disability or are already working enough hours to qualify.
-Obtain our free guide to learn more about the food stamps requirements.
+Obtain our free guide to learn more about the food stamp requirements.

 How to Apply for Food Stamps in Maryland

 A Maryland food stamp application can be completed through a variety of methods.
 Overall, the easiest method is to apply for food stamps online using the official state portal.
 However, it is also possible to obtain a paper application by printing one or visiting a DHR branch in person.
 Once this form is completed, paper applications can be submitted through the mail or in person.

 Regardless of the method you use to apply for food stamps in Maryland, you will need to provide the same information on your form.
 As such, be prepared to enter the following:

 - The name, date of birth and Social Security number (SSN) of each household member.

 - Your current address and contact information.

 - Details on any other government programs that you receive benefits from.

 - A list of your income and resources.